13 Day Namibia, Naturally

 |Namibia - Namibia's climate is generally very dry.
 Namibia's geography is mainly arid desert.
 Inland, rain falls in the summer (October to April).
 January and February are hot, but nights are usually cool. |

 Bring comfortable walking shoes, clothes you can layer, and an all-weather jacket.
 Sunscreen, hat, and sunglasses are also recommended.
-On game reserves, visitors should wear neutral colors such as brown, khaki, and beige.
+A bandanna or light scarf is recommended as protection against dust and dirt on game drives.
+On game reserves, it is recommended to wear neutral colors such as khaki and beige, which are most comfortable during the heat of the day.
+Binoculars are a must for wildlife viewing, and a long-range lens is recommended for photography.

 |Unmanned Aerial Vehicles (UAV) or “drone” technology has quickly become affordable and is increasingly popular with recreational users.
 While some countries have clear, established drone laws, others do not, or existing regulations are undergoing review and change.
 Travelers who wish to bring a drone on their trip are responsible to research and abide by the laws and regulations of the countries they are visiting, as well as to check with their airline(s) regarding their rules for transporting drones.
 Please note that tours are unable to extend the length of scheduled visits and stops to accommodate use of drones. |